-- Cardiologist primarily involved in the diagnosis and treatment of ATTR at a regional amyloid centre who has been involved in ATTR-CM clinical studies, and co-authored more than 70 publications (13 on ATTR).
+- Cardiologist primarily involved in the diagnosis and treatment of ATTR at a regional amyloid center who has been involved in ATTR-CM clinical studies and co-authored more than 70 publications (13 on ATTR).

 9. Consultancy unlocks insights on COVID-19 test billing via expert engagements

 A healthcare strategy consultancy exploring COVID-19 test billing needed to gain insights from US-based specialists who could share their expertise on the topic.
-The customer specifically wanted us to connect them with experts responsible for organising or overseeing COVID testing in their organisations, whose organisations have a specific policy towards COVID testing, and who could share their knowledge about how COVID testing within their organisation is covered/paid/reimbursed.
+The customer specifically wanted us to connect them with experts responsible for organizing or overseeing COVID testing in their organizations, whose organizations have a specific policy towards COVID testing, and who could share their knowledge about how COVID testing within their organization is covered/paid/reimbursed.

 Using the criteria supplied by the customer, our AI went on the hunt for the specified specialists and swiftly returned vetted profiles.
 By engaging with the experts identified by our AI, the customer was able to unlock the insights they needed on COVID-19 test billing.
 Some of the experts they connected with were a:

-- Human Resources Manager at a world-class biomedical and genomic research centre who plays a key role in their institution’s COVID task force which performs a range of activities, such as managing contact tracing, swabbing and data.
+- Human Resources Manager at a world-class biomedical and genomic research center who plays a key role in their institution’s COVID task force which performs a range of activities, such as managing contact tracing, swabbing, and data.

-- Director of Safety and Security at a global hospitality company who is responsible for organising COVID testing, and whose role includes contact tracing, and the coordination of billing alongside the accounting team.
+- Director of Safety and Security at a global hospitality company who is responsible for organizing COVID testing, and whose role includes contact tracing, and the coordination of billing alongside the accounting team.

 10. Downstream processing experts support market research with hands-on insights